 - The 48-Hour, 72 Hour, 5-Day and 10-15 Day rules still apply. - Conductors/ Assistant Conductors must remit before leaving railroad property after the end of their last trip before vacation.
-There will be no special exceptions given. - If it is not possible to remit before leaving railroad property after the last trip, remittance will be considered late if not in before the 48- Hour, 72 Hour, and 10-15 Day rules (unless authorized by the Conductor's/Assistant Conductor's supervisor.) - If the time limits under the exceptions have passed, but specific approval was granted, this must be noted on the "Conductor/Asst.
-Conductor Sales Report" (NRPC 193) in the Notes area with the name of the supervisor. - If the remittance is late and the Conductor or Assistant Conductor feels there is a valid reason for the delay, but has not discussed it with their supervisor, this must be noted on the "Conductor/Asst.
+There will be no special exceptions given. - If it is not possible to remit before leaving railroad property after the last trip, remittance will be considered late if not in before the 48- Hour, 72 Hour, and 10-15 Day rules (unless authorized by the Conductor's/Assistant Conductor's supervisor.) - If the time limits under the exceptions have passed, but specific approval was granted, with the name of the supervisor. - If the remittance is late and the Conductor or Assistant Conductor feels there is a valid reason for the delay, but has not discussed it with their supervisor, this must be noted on the "Conductor/Asst.
 Conductor Sales Report" (NRPC 193). - It is unacceptable to delay a remittance for the purposes of utilizing that remittance's cash and coin to make change on a subsequent trip. - When signing the "Conductor/Asst.
-Conductor Sales Report" (NRPC 193), the Conductor/Assistant Conductor is attesting that the remittance is the true amount of all COTS issued and total sales.
+Conductor Sales Report" (NRPC 193), the Conductor/Assistant Conductor is attesting that the remittance is the true amount of all eCOTS sold and total sales.